rsambangi/PathFinder/README.md

 # PathFinder

-Path Finder is a Java program made to generate the optimal route between state capitals using Dijkstra's Shortest Path Algorithm.
+PathFinder is a Java program made to generate the optimal route between state capitals using Dijkstra's Shortest Path Algorithm.
 The application's backend uses a pre-loaded dot file to generate a graph structure, which the user can then select two states to travel between and optionally input a range of distances.
 The JavaFX frontend then outputs the generated path at the click of a button.

 # What I Learned